theQuert/Knowledge-Updating-System/progress.md

 - Re-construct the dataset with summary revisions, the `util/` from `edit_data` may be still work.
 - Truncation is no longer needed.
 - Check the baseline after the new dataset is constructed.

+## 2022/12/07-2022/12/14
+### Discussions
+- Bi-directional sentence labeling is done.
+- High similarity between non-updated and updated summaries.
+- If update part of the full-content, we may have to find a rule to check which paragraphs are needed to be updated.